gerberlab/MDSINE2/README.md

 ## 6. Features and Examples

 MDSINE2 has the following core features, implemented as a python package but also interfacable using the command line.
+We **strongly** encourage users to start with the [tutorials](#5-tutorials) to get started, using the following sections as a high-level overview only.
-For the specifications on the python functions, refer to the documentation.
+For more detailed specifications on the python functions, refer to the documentation.
 For command line specifications, use the `--help` option (e.g. `mdsine2 infer --help`).

 ### 6.1 Input processing and Visualization